 According to the FCC Broadband Map, 99% of Moorhead residents are served by 3 or more broadband providers with greater than broadband speed of 25/3 Mbps.
 Approximately 70% of residents have access to at least two providers of broadband speed of 100/10 Mbps, generally considered one of the highest speeds available.
+The City consulted with local broadband providers, including 702 Communications, Highpoint and MidContinent.
+Service providers have comprable rates for services.
+The MN Rural Broadband Coalition was contacted as well, but did not return messages.
+However, they did have valuable resources available to the public.

+While it is clear that there are mutiple service providers locally, it has been difficult to find data that would identify whether or not the cost of services is an obstacle for low-to-moderate income households.
 Based on the latest available ACS data, about 86% of Fargo-Moorhead households have a broadband Internet subscription (2018).
 Residents without a computer and/or broadband subscription may obtain access at any of the public libraries.